cloudnoize/CodeAnalysis/MicroLock.md

 ---
-All the functions till now defines the infrastructure to manipulate that
+All the functions till now defines the infrastructure to manipulate that lock, now let's see how it's used.

 > Written with [StackEdit](https://stackedit.io/).